MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 > Also, their length must be 100 characters or fewer.

 <a name="maximum-parallelism"></a>
-Optionally, `maxParallel` specifies the maximum number of simultaneous matrix legs to run at once.
+The optional `maxParallel` value specifies the maximum number of simultaneous matrix legs to run at once.

 ::: moniker range="> azure-devops-2019"

-If `maxParallel` isn't specified or is set to 0, no limit is applied.
+If `maxParallel` is unspecified or set to 0, no limit is applied.

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

-If `maxParallel` isn't specified, no limit is applied.
+If `maxParallel` is unspecified, no limit is applied.

 ::: moniker-end